 Yes, you can plan a visit to Nigeria during the current Covid situation.
 However, make sure that you are completely vaccinated and always carry your vaccination certificate.
 Besides this, you need to follow government protocols that include wearing a mask when in public, sanitizing hands at certain intervals, and maintaining social distance.

 Which are the best things to do in Kaza?

 Here are some of the best activities you can enjoy in Kaza: Spending some soulful moments in monasteries Indulging in adventurous activities Gorgin upon the local delicacies Star gazing in Dhankar Village Taking a stroll in the villages

 The distance between Kaza and Manali is about 203 km by road.

 How to reach Kaza from Manali?

 Kaza is accessible from different destinations by road, rail and air routes.
 The journey by bus or taxi from Manali takes 2 days.
 Alternatively, tourists can fly from Kullu, Dharamshala, Dehradun or Shimla.

 What is the local cuisine of Kaza?

-Being of a predominantly Buddhist area, Tibetan cuisine is the most served and consumed food in Kaza.
+Being a predominantly Buddhist area, Tibetan cuisine is the most served and consumed food in Kaza.
 The steaming hot food is quite tasty.

 What type of clothing should the tourists carry while visiting Kaza?